 Get ready to roll!
-The availability of family-biking gear such as trailer bikes and cargo bikes is making it easier than ever to ride with kids in tow.
+The availability of family-biking gear such as trailer bikes and cargo bikes has made it easier than ever to ride with kids in tow.
 Meanwhile, bike lanes and rail trails are being added to the Puget Sound map, making it easier to bike safely with kids of any age.
-Now, you just need the perfect route for your spring family bike ride: one that’s safe, the right distance, and with a snack stop for refuel and reward.
+Now, you just need the perfect route for your spring family bike ride: one that’s safe, the right distance and with a snack stop for refueling and a treat.

 1. Car-free in Kirkland

-Route: Cross Kirkland Corridor Trail, Terrace Park to the end of the trail at 108th Avenue N.E.
+Route: Cross Kirkland Corridor Trail, Terrace Park to the end of the trail at 108th Ave.
+N.E.

 Distance: 3 miles round trip (or longer)

 This short ride in picturesque Kirkland is ideal for families with kids on scoots or little ones new to pedal bikes.
 Park by Terrace Park, a small park about one mile from the Kirkland waterfront, whose ample grassy lawn offers a perfect picnic site where grown-ups can relax while the kids frolic on the play structure.
 Above the park at the top of the stairs, you’ll find the car-free Cross Kirkland Corridor Trail, a relatively new rail trail that’s part of a larger Eastside rail-trail project.
 Enjoy peek-a-boo views of Lake Washington and the Seattle skyline as you pedal southbound 1.6 miles, at which point the trail turns into the original railroad tracks again, and then you turn back.